ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/code-to-cloud/code-to-cloud-deployment.md

 ## Setting Up the Prerequisites

+To complete this tutorial, you need:
-1. You need to have Docker installed and configured in your machine.
+1. Docker installed and configured in your machine.
-2. You need to have kubectl installed and configured in a Kubernetes cluster in order to deploy.
+2. `kubectl` installed and configured to a Kubernetes cluster.

 ## How Code to Cloud Works